kaustubhdeokar/Topic-wise-system-design/4. Basic Building Blocks/d. Databases.md

 ### Time Series database -
     Time dependent acitivities, monitoring, stock price changes.
     ex: influxdb, prometheus

+- how to pick a database.
+  - fits on one node & strong consistency - SQL
+    - complex queries , aggregations - SQL
+    - KV based access - fast - redis dynamo
+    - advanced dsa - redis (bloom filters)
+  - if it cannot fit on one node
+    - if can do manual sharding - drop constraints and go for relational db.
+    - nothing specific - no expertise in sql ^& future proof - nosql document db or else.

 ### Data Replication.

     keep multiple copies of data most likely geographically distributed.